jojobii-arks/ngs-log-observer/README.md

 # [NGS Log Observer](https://jojobii-arks.github.io/ngs-log-observer/)

-Code repository for NT NGS Log Observer.
+Code repository for NGS Log Observer.

 An _ActionLog_ viewer for [PSO2:NGS©️](https://pso2.com/), but in Tauri this time!